Organization: Greater Manchester West Mental Health NHS Foundation Trust

 The Trust has about 6,000 staff members including office workers, homecare helpers, cleaning staff and many others.
 Everyone needs to login to a computer for job training or accessing email at the minimum, but familiarity with technology and cybersecurity differs greatly between the different user groups.

-To evaluate Specops Password Policy and the Password Blacklist feature, the Trust set up a full proof of concept.
-The driving force behind testing the solution was to use the blacklist service to stop known weak passwords and to use custom dictionaries for passwords common to the Trust.
+To evaluate Specops Password Policy and the Breached Password Protection feature, the Trust set up a full proof of concept.
+The driving force behind testing the solution was to use the service to stop known weak passwords and to use custom dictionaries for passwords common to the Trust.
 During the evaluation the Trust saw they could use other features to create a more granular approach to password policies.
 The ability to set different policies for different user groups was an added benefit, as well as the end-user feedback that shows users why their password fails to meet the requirements.

 “Specops Password Policy is easy to get up and running and works as promised,” Andre says.
 “We were supported throughout the proof of concept process and I would gladly recommend the solution to anyone wanting to improve their password security.”

 Password requirements for Cyber Essentials include shifting the password burden from users to technical systems.
-Some examples include blacklisting weak and leaked passwords, locking accounts after repeated login attempts and stopping periodic password expirations.
+Some examples include blocking weak and leaked passwords, locking accounts after repeated login attempts and stopping periodic password expirations.
 It is also important to limit the number of users with privileged access and make sure these accounts are only being used for the tasks there are required to do.